t184256/fingertip/README.md

 $ fingertip os.fedora + ssh
 ```

-You should observe Fedora installation starting up, then shutting down,
+You should observe Fedora installation starting up,
-compressing an image, booting up again and, finally,
+then shutting down, booting up again and, finally,
 giving you interactive control over the machine over SSH.

 Invoke the same command again, and it should do nearly nothing, as